FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/deploying.md

 ```

 Be aware that a request might not have a cookie on it, in which case accessing the Cookie header will raise a KeyError exception; or the cookie might not be valid, in which case the SimpleCookie constructor will raise `http.cookies.CookieError`

+**Important safety tip:** Even though browsers make it difficult for users to modify cookies, it's possible for a user to modify a cookie value.
+Higher-level web toolkits, such as Flask (in Python) or Rails (in Ruby) will cryptographically sign your cookies so that they won't be accepted if they are modified.
+Quite often, high-security web applications use a cookie just to store a session ID, which is a key to a server-side database containing user information.

+**Another important safety tip:** If you're displaying the cookie data as HTML, you need to be careful to escape any HTML special characters that might be in it.
+An easy way to do this in Python is to use the `html.escape` function, from the built-in html module!

+For a more information on cookie handling in Python, see the [documentation](https://docs.python.org/3/library/http.cookies.html) for the http.cookies module.